-Well, it’s not based on financial need.
-It's not based on the credit rating and other things.
-Further for this, you don't need a co-signer.
+It’s not based on financial need, credit ratings, and other things.
+Furthermore, you don't need a co-signer for the loan.
 The school will determine the money and how much can you borrow, based on the cost of attendance and other financial aids you receive.

 Direct PLUS Loan

-It's always important to consider and look for federal student loan first, before taking Private loans, since there are huge differences in the interest rate, repayment options, and other features.
+It's always important to consider and look for federal student loan first, before taking Private loans, since there are huge differences in the interest rate, repayment options, and other factors.

 Things to keep in mind while applying for FAFSA

-Remember it's free of cost for submission (If it's charging a fee, then you are in the wrong site).
+Remember it's free of cost for submission (if it's charging a fee, then you are on the wrong site).

 Completion of FAFSA needs to done every year as you need money for tuition fees.